sleethma/re-rolodex/README.md

 ## Production/Customer Readiness

 - Gateway Auth mechanism: Telephone numbers are considered PII, so authorization needed.
 Authentication as well as current state endpoint is exposed to even the most basic DDOS attack.
-- Testing: Robust testing files needed for resources/app as well as portability so client can integrate with CI/CD
+- Testing: Robust testing files needed for resources/app as well as for portability so client can integrate with CI/CD
 - Add security cert to app, control api headers to allow access control to named hosts only, and ui responsiveness improved.
 - Echo client environment resources in terminal outputs after generated (ex: app url) for easy customer validation